klingj3/PythonScrabble/README.md

 ![A game between two AI](https://i.imgur.com/Fwfxnv9.png)

+While the command-line does have its advantages, I'm currently working on building a Flask app to play this game in a web browser in a way that's more than a little easier to see.

 ## AI Development Plans
-The crux of this little project, and AI opponent to play against in games of scrabble.
-Though it will start out as the most barebones of opponents, the ultimate goal is to create a relatively dynamic opponent who will offer any competitor a decent challenge and the opportunity to learn new words and scrabble techniques.
+Though the AI will start out as the most barebones of opponents, the ultimate goal is to create a relatively dynamic opponent who will offer any competitor a decent challenge and the opportunity to learn new words and scrabble techniques.

 Here are the features to be implemented, at their various levels.